The Honourable Daniel Vandal, Minister of Northern Affairs, will be traveling to the North through August 8 to 19, 2022

 Cambridge Bay, Nunavut

-The Honourable Daniel Vandal, Minister of Northern Affairs, will make funding announcements related to the Community Commitment Program for Nurses, the NorthStar Development project and a geothermal project while visiting the Canadian High Arctic Research Station (CHARS) campus.
+The Honourable Daniel Vandal, Minister of Northern Affairs, will make funding announcements related to the NorthStar Development project and a geothermal project while visiting the Canadian High Arctic Research Station (CHARS) campus.

 Media participation: Members of the media are invited to attend and ask questions in person.
 There is no option to call in or to attend virtually.